kwameopareasiedu/react-simple-widgets/src/widgets/table-view/table-view-usage.md

 # TableView

 This widget is a responsive table widget.
 It collapses the view into cards on smaller displays to allow content to fit on screen.
-Since it is intrinsically a table, it accepts all attributes of a `<table/>` tag
+TableView it is intrinsically a `<table/>` element and accepts all of its attributes.

 ## Usage